sachin11063/Sweet-Shop-Management-System/README.md

-# 🍬 Sweet Shop Management System
+# TDD Kata: Sweet Shop Management System

 A modern, full-stack **Sweet Shop Management System** designed to handle real-world shop operations with ease.
 Built for **admins** to manage inventory efficiently and **users** to browse, cart, and purchase sweets with a smooth, responsive experience.